-

 Photo: Obergurgl Ski School

 For group lessons, Obergurgl Ski School (“superb tuition”) and Hochgurgl Ski School, are the schools to target.
 They’ve been successfully teaching the basics to international visitors for generations – and have long experience of working with Brits.
 “The ski school was brilliant for all of us, and our instructor exceptional; he was aged 77,” commented a reporter.
-Courses include ski and snowboarding, free ride, telemark, cross-country, and ski-touring.
+Courses include ski and snowboarding, freeride, telemark, cross-country, and ski-touring.

-Three schools in the resort specalise in private and small-group tuition.
+Three schools in the resort specialise in private and small-group tuition.
 Skischule Exklusiv is a small group of highly-qualified local instructors and mountain guides, founded in 2010.
 It offers lessons both on-piste and off, as well as ski-touring and snow-shoeing.
 Ski With A Local and Alpinsport Obergurgl also offer private lessons.

 Good childcare and friendly instruction

-Obergurgl-Hochgurgl is a family-friendly resort and it’s great for beginners of all ages.
-The Bobo Miniclub provides tuition for children from three years of age, in groups of three to five children.
-Supervised lunch can be included at extra cost.
-The ski school accepts children from four years old, and the resort allows children aged eight and under to ski either for free or for only €2 a day.
+Gurgl is a family-friendly resort and it’s great for beginners of all ages.
+The Kinder-Club provides tuition for children from three years of age, in groups of three to five children.
+The ski school offers Family Days where three children under the age of 14 years go free of charge when two adults join the lesson.
+The ski school accepts children from four years old.

-A number of hotels also operate their own child-minding.
+A number of hotels operate their own child-minding.
 These are usually free of charge for older children, but you need to check ages carefully before booking.
 They include the hotels Alpina, Bergwelt, The Crystal and Hochfirst, as well as the Hotel Edelweiss & Gurgl.

 Where to Eat